falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 Another big refactor happened on how Falco handles its CLI and config options, with the concept of "app action".
 While this has no user facing changes, it is a big change that is also noteworthy.

 Falco is now able to detect changes to ruleset or config file, and automatically restart itself.
 This behavior is enabled by default.

+Two new operators were developed: `bcontains` and `bstartswith`.
+These are useful to perform byte matching on events raw data.
+It allows better detection for log4shell like vulnerabilities.

 Finally, all the Falco CI that is not involving any output artifact, has been ported to github actions.
 This frees up credits for CircleCI builds, mitigating various CI issues; moreover, it is now quicker.